djaodjin/djaodjin-deployutils/docs/deploy-django.rst

     roles = request.session.get('roles', {})

-You can also add `deployutils.apps.django.mixins.AccessiblesMixin` to your views and benefit from often used methods such as `managed_accounts`, the list of all organizations managed by the authenticated user.
+You can also add `deployutils.apps.django_deployutils.mixins.AccessiblesMixin` to your views and benefit from often used methods such as `managed_accounts`, the list of all organizations managed by the authenticated user.
 Example: